 - Insight Goldmines: When asked which sources of information contain the most helpful information to improve customers’ experiences, the study found several surprises.
 The top source of actionable insights was employees.
 The next three sources were all unstructured sources, including survey comments, qualitative interviews, and customer surveys/other non-survey text.
 Reinforcing the importance of both employee involvement and customer stories in successful CX initiatives.

-- Roadblocks: Respondents listed the top five issues preventing effective CX execution as a lack of time, no measureable ROI, lack of strategy and goals, not enough people and people lacking the right skills.
+- Roadblocks: Respondents listed the top five issues preventing effective CX execution as a lack of time, no measurable ROI, lack of strategy and goals, not enough people and people lacking the right skills.

 “Business-to-business companies are evolving their relationships with customers and seeing the results,” said Lonnie Mayne, president at InMoment.
 “While there is still much work to be done, the findings in this study confirm that by implementing best practices and dedicating the right resources, every organization with a desire to improve business results through better customer experiences can and will succeed.”

-For more information about InMoment or to view the report visit http://choose.inmoment.com/b2b_customer_experience.
+For more information about InMoment visit www.inmoment.com.